-It does not matter which colour to print in, so we went for a dull white filament, to make the transformation more dramatic.
+It does not matter which color to print in, so we went for a dull white filament, to make the transformation more dramatic.
 Christmas Deer design by Yeg3D was perfect for our task.

-Spray Painting 3D Prints – Things to Consider
+Spray Painting 3D Prints – Top Things to Consider

 Think in advance of the place to stand your freshly painted object, it may have to stay there overnight.

 We found that spraying while holding a print inside a cardboard box worked well.
 It protected the surroundings from paint and sheltered the finished item from dust while drying.

 Before applying any paint or primer onto a plastic surface, make sure that it is free from any dust or dirt.
 We recommend to use fine sandpaper to make the object’s surface a bit less shiny and more adsorbent.
 After sanding, the surface should be brushed or wiped clean.
 The object can be primed before the paint is applied.
 This will treat the surface and help the paint to stick better.